 In these unsettling times, it’s nice to turn to music to help lift our spirits.
-Check out these five picture books inspired by some of our favourite uplifting songs!
+Check out these five picture books inspired by some of our favorite uplifting songs!

 Coat of Many Colors